 - Intractable secondary bacterial tract infections

-But remember, cancer is a much more unlikely scenario than other urinary tract issues.
+But remember, cancer is a much more unlikely reason for bloody urine than other urinary tract issues.

 When your dog gets injured and starts to bleed, his blood vessels narrow to slow the flow of blood.
 This allows the blood to clot, which protects the wound and limits blood loss.

-But sometimes there’s a problem with your dog’s blood that stops it from being able to clot.
-It could be an external factor like rodenticide, which I talked about earlier.
+But sometimes there’s a problem with your dog’s blood that prevents clotting.
+It could be an external factor like rodenticide, described earlier.
 Other times, your dog’s body may misuse or be deficient in the proteins that help with blood clotting.
 Certain diseases, like tick borne illnesses, can also affect the blood’s ability to clot.

 - Bleeding gums